Sexual Harassment and Bullying in the Workplace

 - Define key strategies an organisation could embark on to prevent bullying and harassment

 - Outline key personal and employer responsibilities with regard to bullying and harassment and feel equipped to take action where necessary

 Course Duration: Half Day

-Location: Run onsite at your location
+Location: Run online or onsite at your location